Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 i.e. each basis vector has length 1, and is orthogonal to all other basis vectors.
 You can just imagine them as the familiar unit vectors along the coordinate axes.
 Such a set of basis vectors is called an **orthonormal basis** (orthogonal and normalized).

+The **standard basis** (unit vectors along each coordinate axes) you are familiar with is just an orthonormal basis.
 Then we recover something you already know:

 $$
 u \cdot v = u_i v_j \delta_{ij} = u_i v_i
 $$

-We emphasize that this definition is valid only when we are using the components of $u,v$ under an orthonormal set of basis.
+We emphasize that **this definition is valid only when we are using the components of $u,v$ under an orthonormal set of basis**.

 *Remark*: